johantre/msword-signature-loader/README.md

 <a href="assets/Signature Loader4.png"><img src="assets/Signature Loader4.png" width="200"></a>
 </div>

-### Using the link
+### Using the link with Provider data
+We're now leaving the scope of this repo, and enter the scope and functionality of the [msword-properties-generator](https://github.com/johantre/msword-properties-generator) repo in the following sections.\
-If you clicked **"Open GitHub Actions form"** you'll see the first screen below. ⚠️ Notice ⚠️ you'll need a GitHub account to start this workflow!
+If you clicked **"Open GitHub Actions form"** you'll see the first Provider workflow screen below. ⚠️ Notice ⚠️ you'll need a GitHub account to start this workflow!
 - Here you click the **"Run workflow"** button (which won't be available if you didn't log in).\
 You'll see the input screen (same as explained in [msword-properties-generator](https://github.com/johantre/msword-properties-generator) README.md).
 - On mobile, **long-press the signature field** at the bottom of the form, select **"Paste"** to paste your [Uguu](https://uguu.se/) link from your clipboard.